recommenders-team/recommenders/README.md

 | [surprise_svd_deep_dive](notebooks/02_modeling/surprise_svd_deep_dive.ipynb) | Deep dive on Surprise SVD algorithm and implementation.
 | [evaluation](notebooks/03_evaluate/evaluation.ipynb) | Examples of different rating and ranking metrics in Python + CPU and PySpark environments.

+The recommended machine to run the Spark algorithms is [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/).
+The recommended one to use the CPU algorithms is an [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/).

 ## Benchmarks

 Here we benchmark the algorithms available in this repository.